iifl-logo

 ABOUT NELCAST LIMITED

 3. Strong Export growth potential: India is being viewed as a key cog in the global automotive supply chain.
 Sourcing machined castings from India is now becoming an attractive option for global customers.
 Nelcast is among the few companies in the industry capable of meeting the requirements of top global OEMs & Tier 1 manufacturers.
 Currently, the Company exports machined castings to reputable corporates in North America, Europe and Southeast Asia.
-Revenue from exports has grown 35% in the current year and stood at 445 Crores in FY2023-24.
+The Export turnover for the year 2024-25 is ?
+445.22 Crores and contributes about 36% of the total turnover.

 4. Strong product mix: Nelcast has a very differentiated product portfolio as it transitioned from manufacturing basic products to specializing in medium to high complexity products that will allow Nelcast to generate high margins.
 This helps the Company to compete against the local and Chinese suppliers, that mainly compete on low complexity products.